 To set up a firewall monitor, configure your firewalls to log to SEM, and then configure a new connector in the SEM Manager.
-When an unauthorized user attempts to access your SEM VM or appliance, the event displays in the default Firewall filter running on the SEM console.
+When an unauthorized user attempts to access SEM, the event displays in the default Firewall filter running on the SEM console.
 You can also create custom filters that display network traffic to and from specific computers, as well as view web traffic and other traffic events across your network.

-For more information, see Using the Threat Intelligence feed in SEM in the SolarWinds Success Center.
+See Using the Threat Intelligence feed in SEM on the SolarWinds Success Center for more information.

-You can configure your SEM appliance to collect firewall information from firewalls manufactured by Cisco®, Check Point® Software Technologies, Juniper® Networks, and others.
+You can configure SEM to collect firewall information from firewalls manufactured by Cisco, Check Point Software Technologies, Juniper Networks, and others.
 Set your firewall to log to your SEM appliance to centralize its log data with your SEM events.
-See the SolarWinds Success Center or contact Technical Support for more information.

-Configure a firewall connector on a SEM Manager
+Configure a firewall connector on the SEM Manager

-After you configure your firewall to log to your SEM appliance, configure the corresponding connector on your SolarWinds SEM Manager.
+After you configure your firewall to log to SEM, configure the corresponding connector on your SolarWinds SEM Manager.
 Many of the firewall connectors are similar, and some will include unique settings.

-- On the SEM Console, navigate to Configure > Manager Connectors.
+On the toolbar, click Configure > Manager connectors.